 It may not seem as if efficient digestion and a strong immune system are closely related.
 However, they are inextricably linked and rely heavily upon the health of each other.
 The gastrointestinal system is largely responsible for the critical functions of the body’s digestive and immune systems.
 For example, if a dog is receiving poor nutrition and is unable to properly extract nutrients from that food, this will lead to low energy.
 During a compromised digestive condition, digestion requires more energy and more enzymes.
 In turn, the immune system becomes weakened due to the increased demand for digestive enzymes and yet another cycle begins.

 Think of the last time you went through a phase when you didn’t get enough sleep, worked too much, and ate too much junk food.
 This probably left you feeling run-down and more susceptible to illness.
 Then if you began eating healthier meals and getting more sleep, your energy went up and you felt much better.
 The same thing is true for our pets - proper nutrition can help your dog live a longer and healthier life with less disease and more energy.

 Help Your Dog Thrive

-Rogue’s mission is to provide an affordable, organic and high-quality product that optimizes your dog’s health and simplifies your life.
-Origins costs $0.40 or less per serving and packs 17 grams of whole fish protein, 20 amino acids, 10 minerals and 3 vitamins into each ¼ cup.
+Rogue’s mission is to provide an affordable, organic, and high-quality product that optimizes your dog’s health and simplifies your life.
+Origins cost $0.40 or less per serving and pack 17 grams of whole fish protein, 20 amino acids, 10 minerals, and 3 vitamins into each ¼ cup.
 It is also made in an Organic certified facility with multiple ISO certifications to allow 100% traceability of its ingredients.
-When you buy Rogue Pet Science’s Origins Canine Supplement, you can be assured that you are getting the best product at the best price possible that actually does what it says it’s going to do – help you give your dog the life they deserve.
+When you buy Rogue Pet Science's Origins Canine Supplement, you can be assured that you are getting the best product at the best price possible that actually does what it says it’s going to do - help you give your dog the life they deserve.